-Today’s HexavianTips is a Business Case study on the recent plane crash by the Boeing 737 Max.
-The Boeing brand is undergoing serious damages at the moment.
+Today’s HexavianTips is a Business Case study on the Boeing 737 Max Plane Crash.
+At that moment, the Boeing brand was undergoing some serious damages.

-The 737 Max plane crash crisis wiped more than $25 billion off Boeing’s market value In just a few days.
-And they seem to be doing poorly at closing out loopholes fast.
+The 737 Max plane crash crisis wiped more than $25 billion off Boeing’s market value in just a few days.
+And they seemed to be doing poorly at closing out loopholes fast.

-As business owners and CEOs, if you were in charge of Boeing today, how would you improve Boeing’s brand reputation?
+As business owners and CEOs, if you were in charge of Boeing when this happened, how would you have improved Boeing’s brand reputation?

-I remember last week on this platform, one of our HexavianTips was on Excellence and we discussed the very few firms in the world who have reached Six Sigma certifications.
+There was a time we discussed one of our HexavianTips on Excellence and we talked about the very few firms in the world who have reached Six Sigma certifications.
 In management, the highest level of excellence is measured mathematically through Six Sigma.
 Boeing was one of them.
 It’s the closest any firm can get to excellence.
 We owe most of the most powerful breakthrough in aviation and aeronautics to them actually.
 But excellence is just not perfection.

 Was it necessary to go to such lengths?
 You could argue that Lexus overreacted.
 The problems with the car were relatively minor.
 And the number of cars involved in the recall – so soon after Lexus had entered the marketplace- was small.
 Lexus would seem to have had many opportunities to correct the damage.
 The key fact, though, was not the number of people affected by the recall but the kind of people affected by the recall.
 Who, after all, are the people willing to take a chance and buy a brand-new luxury model